-If you’ve fallen behind on your Capital One payments, finding out that the bill has been sent to collections can feel overwhelming.
+If you’ve fallen behind on your Capital One credit card payments your account may have been sent to collections.
 Your payment history has a significant effect on your credit score, which can impact your ability to borrow money in the future.

-The best course of action is always to pay your bills on time to avoid having them sent to collections.
-But if you’re already past this point, there are still steps you can take to avoid further damaging your credit score.
+The best course of action is always to pay your credit card on time to avoid having it sent to collections.
+But if you’re already past this point, there are still steps you can take to avoid further damaging your credit.

-What happens when a Capital One bill is sent to collections?
+What happens when a Capital One credit card is sent to collections?

 Before you can deal with the aftermath of being sent to collections, it’s important to understand how this process works.
-There are three steps your lender will go through to send a bill to collections:
+There are three steps a credit card issuer will go through to send a bill to collections:

-- The lender is unable to collect the bill: Regardless of the lender, the process always starts with an overdue bill.
-Different lenders will have different policies about how long they will wait for the customer to settle the debt.
-Once that time has passed, most lenders will sell the bill to a debt collector or collection agency.
+- The creditor is unable to collect the bill: Regardless of the issuer, the process always starts with unpaid credit card debt.
+Different credit card issuers will have different policies about how long they will wait for the customer to settle the credit card debt.
+Once that time has passed, most issuers will sell the bill to a debt collector or collection agency.

-- The lender contacts a collection agency: Some lenders will give you long as 180 days to settle the account.
+- The creditor contacts a collection agency: Some creditors will give you long as 180 days to settle the account.
 At that point, most will turn the bill over to a collection agency.
 Once that has happened, the unpaid bill will most likely show up on your credit report.

 - The collection account is created: Once the collection account is created, future lenders will be able to see this on your credit report.
 According to the Fair Credit Reporting Act, the debt can remain on your account for up to seven years even after it’s been paid.

 Regularly missing payments can have a very negative effect on your credit score.
 There are a variety of factors that go into calculating your score and your payment history accounts for 35%.

 Lenders want to see that you have a history of paying your bills on time and in full.
 So the more unpaid bills you have on your report, the lower your credit score will be.